koii-network/docs/quickstart/command-line-tool/task-node-cli.md

 - Run `yarn build`
 - Run `yarn stake` in your terminal
 - Enter the path to your wallet
-- Next you will be prompted with four options&#x20;
+- Next, you will be prompted with four options

 ```
 ?
 Select operation › - Use arrow-keys.
 Return to submit.